 Division Algorithm

-The Division Algorithm is a fundamental theorem in mathematics that states: for any two integers a (dividend) and n (divisor, where n > 0), there exist unique integers q (quotient) and r (remainder) such that a = nq + r, where 0 ≤ r < n.
-This algorithm guarantees that division always results in a quotient and remainder that satisfy these conditions.
+The Division Algorithm is a fundamental theorem in mathematics.
+It states that for any two integers a (dividend) and n (divisor), there exist unique integers q (quotient) and r (remainder).

 Key Components:

-2. Divisor (n): The number we divide by (must be positive)
+• Divisor (n): The number we divide by

 Key Rules: